Olympic schedule highlights of Monday,30 July, 2012

 Handball 9.30am

-The women's competition starts at the Copper Box with taking on in what is the first of six matches.
-The final game – an all Scandinavian clash between and – starts at 9.15pm but most home hopes will be focused on Team GB's match against , the 2008 silver medallists, at 2.30pm.
+The women's competition starts at the Copper Box with Angola taking on Croatia in what is the first of six matches.
+The final game – an all Scandinavian clash between Sweden and Norway – starts at 9.15pm but most home hopes will be focused on Team GB's match against Russia, the 2008 silver medallists, at 2.30pm.
 British chances are slim in a sport that is popular on the continent.

 Equestrian 12.30pm